Patternslib/Patterns/docs/patterns/tooltip.rst

 AJAX tooltips
 -------------

-The tooltip content can be loaded via an AJAX request by proving an ajax option:
+The tooltip content can be loaded via an AJAX request by proving an AJAX option:

 .. code-block:: html